michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

-# Texture transformations in Blender, to test Blender -> X3D exporter
+# Texture transformations in Blender, to implement in Blender -> X3D exporter

 ## Overview

-Testing texture transformations in Blender, to make sure that X3D exporter exports them correctly.
-The most important Blender feature here is the ["Mapping"](https://docs.blender.org/manual/en/latest/render/shader_nodes/vector/mapping.html) node combined with _"UV Map"_.
-When used with 2D textures, it should result in X3D node `TextureTransform` with proper settings (sometimes it can be placed directly in `Appearance.textureTransform`, sometimes it has to be one of items within `MultiTextureTransform`).
+Tests of texture transformations in Blender, to make sure that X3D exporter exports them correctly.

+- The most important Blender feature here is the ["Mapping"](https://docs.blender.org/manual/en/latest/render/shader_nodes/vector/mapping.html) node combined with _"UV Map"_.

+- When used with 2D textures, it should result in X3D node `TextureTransform` with proper settings.
+Usually `TextureTransform` can be placed directly in `Appearance.textureTransform`, though in some hard cases `TextureTransform` has to be one of items within `MultiTextureTransform`, and then `MultiTextureTransform` goes to `Appearance.textureTransform`.

+- For 3D textures, we should use `TextureTransform3D` node from X3D _Texturing3D_ component.
+This is capable of expressing all the settings of Blender's "Mapping" node.

-Note that it is practically impossible to support all the features of Blender in X3D or glTF, we don't really hope to support everything -- just the most common node setups.
+Note that it is practically impossible to support all the features of Blender nodes in X3D (or glTF, for that matter).
+So we don't really hope to support everything -- just the most common node setups.
+I tried to demonstrate them here.

+## Testcases

 Tests, in the order that (seems to Michalis) to reflect the complexity of the problem:

+### Transform the "base" texture in various ways (scale, rotate, translate)

-- `texture_transforms_on_base_texture.blend`: various transformations of the _base_ texture.
+`texture_transforms_on_base_texture.blend`: various transformations of the _base_ texture.

-    I suggest to start working (on the X3D exporter support for texture transforms) from making sure / fixing this testcase, as it's the simplest one.
+I suggest to start working (on the X3D exporter support for texture transforms) from this testcase, as it's the simplest one.

 TODO: The rendering of the corresponding glTF version (in `texture_transforms_on_base_texture.glb`) by [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) is wrong at _"Texture rotate"_ test.
 Is this a bug of [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) , or Blender -> glTF exporter?
 Unknown.
 Strangely, https://gltf-viewer.donmccurdy.com/ and https://github.khronos.org/glTF-Sample-Viewer-Release/ fail to open textures inside, so we cannot compare.
 This is a TODO for Michalis to investigate.
 Don't let this stop Blender -> X3D development: naturally, for Blender -> X3D exporter, the "target" is what Blender displays, and it doesn't really matter what glTF / Castle Model Viewer do.

+### Real-life example of using texture trasformations in a game level

-- `castle_fps_game_level/level.blend`: Real-life example of using texture trasformations in a game level.
+`castle_fps_game_level/level.blend`: Real-life example of using texture trasformations in a game level.

 This is a subset of the real model of the level used in [examples/fps_game/](https://github.com/castle-engine/castle-engine/tree/master/examples/fps_game) example from _Castle Game Engine_, we removed most of the level except 2 "floating terrains" and a bridge.
 We also removed (from the test here) a [special X3D effect we used there to blend 2 textures on a terrain together](https://github.com/castle-engine/castle-engine/blob/master/examples/fps_game/data/level/terrain_multi_texture.x3dv).

 After the cuts, the "feature" tested by this is actually really simple, it just uses Blender "Mapping" node to scale texture coordinates 200x for both base and normalmap textures.

 So this testcase is still rather simple.
 The usage presented here is just in a more "real-life" context than `texture_transforms_on_base_texture.blend`.

+### Transform base, normal, metallic and roughness textures in same or different ways

-- multiple_textures: multiple textures (base, normalmap, metallic/roughness) used and transformed.
+`multiple_textures.blend`: multiple textures (base, normalmap, metallic/roughness) used and transformed.

 Shows transforming all textures  (base, normalmap, metallic/roughness) in the same way.

 Shows what happens when some textures are transformed differently than others.
 (This will require `MultiTextureTransform` in X3D and managing which transform affects what with `mapping`).

 This is a more complex testcase.
 Especially the case when we have different transformations for different textures is hard, and at the same it's a really rare use-case.
 So support for this is absolutely optional.

 TODO: [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) rendering of this is not good, so I don't attach it here.
 One bug is wrong rotations (see also above).
 Another bug is inability to account for different transformations of different texture slots.
 I am also not 100% sure whether the generated glTF is OK, [glTF Sample Viewer](https://github.khronos.org/glTF-Sample-Viewer-Release/) reports problems with it.

+## Files accompanying each testcase

 Each Blender sample has an accompanying: